Ahmed Javed (scholar)

-Ahmed Javaid (born 1954) is a Pakistani Islamic theologian, philosopher, and poet.
-He is the former director of the Iqbal Academy Pakistan.
+Ahmed Javaid (born 18 November 1954) is a Pakistani Islamic theologian, philosopher, literary critic, and poet.
+He is known for his lectures and writings on Islamic philosophy, Persian and Urdu literature, Sufism, and metaphysics.
+He is a former director of the Iqbal Academy Pakistan.

-Biography
+Early life and education

-Javaid was born on November 18, 1954, in Saiyed Sarawan, Allahabad, Uttar Pradesh, India.
-His family migrated to Pakistan in 1958 and settled in Karachi.
-In 1986, he moved to Lahore and joined the Iqbal Academy Pakistan as a researcher.
-He also served as the director of the academy from 2014 to 2015.
+Ahmed Javaid was born on 18 November 1954 in Saiyed Sarawan, Allahabad, Uttar Pradesh, India.
+Following the partition-era migrations, his family moved to Pakistan in 1958 and settled in Karachi.

-Javaid delivers lectures on various topics of philosophy, religion, and literature.
-He is known for his comprehensive analyses of the literature of Rumi, Saadi Shirazi, Meer Taqi Meer, Ghalib, and other notable Persian and Urdu poets.
+Javaid developed an early interest in literature, philosophy, and Islamic intellectual traditions.
+His studies included classical Persian literature, Urdu poetry, Islamic theology, and philosophy.
+His intellectual interests were influenced by the works of Muslim philosophers and mystics including Avicenna, Mulla Sadra, and Ibn Arabi.